-Thanks to the very progressive leverage ratio, a coil shock would fit the kinematics but we recommend using air shocks as they're lower weight and easier to adjust.
+Thanks to the very progressive leverage ratio, a coil shock would fit the kinematics.
+But for the intended usage of the ONE-TWENTY and NINETY-SIX LITE, we recommend using air shocks due to the lower weight and easier adjustment.

-Yes, a shock with a piggyback can be mounted. helps to keep the suspension performance consistent during long descents.
+Yes, a shock with a piggyback can be mounted.
+Especially during very long descends, the piggyback helps to keep the suspension performance consistent.
 If upgrading to a piggyback shock, we recommend the Rock Shox Super Deulxe with the following tune: 190X45 0L1 PRL 320 HBO

-We recommend forks with travel between 110 mm and 130 mm.
-The 130 mm fork is ideal for use as an allround bike and the 110 mm fork for a modern XC/ marathon course.
+We recommend forks with travel between 110 mm and 130 mm as we see that the 130 mm fork is ideal for the intended use as an allround bike and the 110 mm fork for a modern XC- and marathon course.

 Yes, category 4 means that enduro riding and racing are allowed and approved.

-Even though the Merida development team are big fans of mullet bikes (as seen on the One-Sixty/Forty and the eOne-Sixty), we have chosen 29" wheels across all sizes due to the improved rollover performance.
+Even though the MERIDA development team is a big fan of mullet bikes (as seen on the ONE-SIXTY/FORTY and the eONE-SIXTY), we have chosen 29" wheels across all sizes due to the better rollover performance.

 In general, we wanted more progression to work well with newer rear shocks with bigger air chambers.
 Increasing the shock progression to 14% (from sag to 95%) means we give greater support at the end of the travel and increased control in demanding situations.
 With less suspension travel compared to enduro bikes, the ONE-TWENTY’s more progressive leverage curve (compared to the ONE-FORTY) helps to absorb hard impacts even with less travel.